 - The seed needs to remain well-watered.
 If it isn’t, it won’t germinate.

 Spot seeding is an easy repair for small barren areas.
-Be sure you provide a well-tilled bed for seed to germinate and cover lightly with tamped-down soil.
-Over-Seeding is the application of seed over a wide area.
+Be sure you provide a well-tilled bed for the seed to germinate and cover lightly with tamped-down soil.
+Over-Seeding is the application of seeds over a wide area.
 Remove excess thatch and provide good soil contact for the seed, but you will not rake or till when over-seeding.
 The point here is to “thicken up” the lawn and grow new grass amid the existing.
 Things will need to be kept amply moist so you might want to consider using a lawn sprinkler for this purpose.

 The timing for seeding is also important.
 Grass can be seeded and grown anytime but it will require more effort and maintenance in spring and summer due to the heat and ongoing need for water.
-For this reason, it is recommended that spot seeding is performed in the spring and over-seeding in late fall, after all leaves have been raked.
+For this reason, it is recommended that spot seeding is performed in the spring and over-seeding in late fall after all the leaves have been raked.

 Sodding involves growing a brand new lawn using pre-grown turf over fresh soil.
 This should only be done when starting a new lawn or when an existing lawn has become too damaged to repair by any other method.
 The basic process looks like this: